| Key Specifications | |

 | Best For | GoTo observing, imaging, serious visual work |

-The HEQ5 Pro is the go-to mount (no pun intended) for intermediate to advanced observers wanting computerised tracking without the cost or complexity of fully professional gear.
+The HEQ5 Pro is the standard mount for intermediate to advanced observers wanting computerised tracking without the cost or complexity of fully professional gear.
 It's the sweet spot — GoTo convenience, excellent payload, and a price that won't trigger spousal arguments.

 If you hate computers and love star charts, the EQ5 Pro is better (and cheaper).
 If you want the absolute heaviest payload, professional mounts cost double.
 But if you want GoTo done right at a reasonable price, the HEQ5 Pro is untouchable.